peposso/vscode-vstu-debugger/README.md

-# VSTU Debugger for VSCode
+# Unofficial VSTU Unity Debugger for VSCode

-This project is very experimental and still under development.
+This project is highly experimental and still under development.

-Unity Debugger for VSCode using 'Visual Studio Tools for Unity (VSTU)'.
+The extension works as a stable Unity debugger based on "Visual Studio Tools for Unity (VSTU)".

 ## Requirements

 * .Net 7.0 SDK
 * Visual Studio Tools for Unity
-* Visual Studio 2022

 ## License

-MIT
+To use VSTU, you must accept MICROSOFT SOFTWARE LICENSE TERMS.

+The code for this project itself is licensed under MIT.